nikku/didi/README.md

   'power': ['value', 1184] // probably Bugatti Veyron };

-// you create the injector with a set of modules const injector = new Injector([ carModule
+// instantiate an injector with a set of (didi) modules const injector = new Injector([ carModule
 ]);

-// using the injector API components can be retrieved injector.get('car').start();
+// use the injector API to retrieve components injector.get('car').start();

-// ...and otherwise interacted with injector.invoke(function(car) {
+// ...or invoke a function, injecting the arguments injector.invoke(function(car) {
   console.log('started', car);
 });